Celeths/Cawnsole-HTPC/Cawnonical Mono-Glyph Icon Suite/readme.md

 *The folder set of the Mono Glyph Icon set for the **Cawnsole HTPC project**.*

-Mono Glyph Icons - Folder Set is a set of universally understood, visually pleasant, and function first folder icons.
+Mono Glyph Icons - Folder Set is a set of universally understood, visually pleasant, and function first glyph icons.

 <img src="previews/0.png" alt="Preview" width="300px">